 \subsection{Experiments on JSSP}

-In this section, we conduct experiments with five qubits using SA-DQAS for the simplest JSSP task defined in paper\cite{amaro2022case} with five qubits.
-Their manually designed circuit, represented in Figure~\ref{fig: baseline}, is selected as our baseline.
-In the experiments, all qubits are initialized with the state $\ket{0}$ and applied \texttt{rx} gates with a rotation angle of $\pi$ to form the encoding block.
-There is only one parameterized block containing four placeholders.
-For each learning step, we will update all placeholders.
+In this section, we conduct experiments using SA-DQAS for the simplest JSSP task, as defined in \cite{amaro2022case}, with five qubits.
+The manually designed circuit shown in Fig. \ref{fig: baseline} and the experiment setting are from the paper~\cite{amaro2022case} and used as our baseline.
+In these experiments, all qubits are initialized to the state $\ket{0}$, and \texttt{rx} gates with a rotation angle of $\pi$ are applied to form the encoding block.
+There is only one parameterized block containing four placeholders, and all placeholders are updated at each learning step.
 The energies $E$ are scaled to the range $[0,1]$: